Rudolfet/TeamBridge/README.md

 | `JIRA_URL` / `JIRA_TOKEN`     | (Optional) Jira backend credentials      |
 | `PUBLIC_ANNOUNCE`             | If `true`, posts ticket summary publicly |
 | `PUBLIC_MENTION_AUTHOR`       | If `true`, mentions the author           |

+---

+## 🧱 Tech Stack

+* Python 3.11+
+* discord.py >=2.4.0
+* httpx
+* python-dotenv
+* Docker Compose

+## 🪪 License

+This project is licensed under the MIT License.

+## 🌐 About

+TeamBridge is a community-driven initiative to simplify coordination between contributors across multiple Discord servers and projects — uniting communication and task tracking in a single, efficient workflow.